 To the Small Ruins

 Distance from Trailhead: 1.4 miles (round trip)

 Elevation Gain: -170-ft.

 If time and energy permit continue following the trail as it turn north, descending to and crossing Butler Wash.
 On the other side of the wash the trail climbs to an alcove with a small set of ruins.
 There is also a small panel of rock art within the alcove.

 When you are done exploring the ruins, retrace your steps back to the trailhead.

 The surface of Utah County Road 262, the Butler Wash Road, is packed dirt with sections of slickrock.
-The road, which can be rutted, sandy and rough in place, is passable with a 2WD vehicle if driven carefully.
+The road can be rutted, sandy and rough in place.
+Under good conditions the road is passable with a 2WD vehicle if driven carefully.
 High clearance or 4WD is better.